 Truss ‘carries quite a lot of blame’ for Tory record, Badenoch claims

-Current Tory leader Kemi Badenoch said she was ‘very focused on what the Conservatives are doing now’.
+Badenoch says Truss ‘carries quite a lot blame’ for Tory record of as war of words continues

-Liz Truss “carries quite a lot of” responsibility for the Conservatives’ record, Kemi Badenoch has said amid a row over the party’s direction.
+Current Conservative leader Kemi Badenoch said she was ‘very focused on what the Conservatives are doing now’

-The current Tory leader said she was “very focused on what the Conservatives are going to do now”, after former prime minister Ms Truss accused her of “repeating spurious narratives”.
+Conservative leader Kemi Badenoch has said Liz Truss “carries quite a lot of” responsibility for the party’s record amid a row over the party’s direction.

-Speaking on a farm near Saffron Walden in her constituency, Mrs Badenoch also described herself as an “Essex girl”, and added that people from the county “are grafters; they work hard”.
+Responding after former prime minister Ms Truss accused her of “repeating spurious narratives”, Badenoch said she was “very focused on what the Conservatives are going to do now”.

 The Leader of the Opposition faced questions about Ms Truss’s claim that under the Conservatives, “the economy was wrecked with profligate Covid spending by (Rishi) Sunak” and that “the huge increase in immigration has been a disaster”.